modestimpala/VotVChaosMod/README.md

 4. Place folder VotV folder into WindowsNoEditor directory

-5. Download [pyChaosMod.zip](https://github.com/modestimpala/VotVChaosMod/releases/download/1.0.0/pyChaosMod.zip) from GitHub releases
+5. Ensure pyChaosMod is located in Win64 directory, if not, download [pyChaosMod.zip](https://github.com/modestimpala/VotVChaosMod/releases/download/1.0.2/pyChaosMod.zip) from GitHub releases

-6. Place pyChaosMod folder in Win64 folder, pa08_00**\WindowsNoEditor\VotV\Binaries\Win64\

-7. Get an OAuth bot token from https://twitchtokengenerator.com/
+6. Get an OAuth bot token from https://twitchtokengenerator.com/

-8. Edit `config.json` with your OAuth token and channel settings, changing settings as needed
+7. Edit `config.json` with your OAuth token and channel settings, changing settings as needed